-Welcome to our Let's Play of Max Payne!
-We get into a groove during nights and have a big ol' session with me showing Max Payne to my uninitiated friend.
+Welcome to our mellow Let's Play of Max Payne!
+We get into a groove from 2-5 AM and have a big ol' session with me showing Max Payne to my uninitiated friend.
+More parts to follow frequently (I've got enough of them lined up after this).

 Max Payne is a third-person shooter video game developed by Finnish company Remedy Entertainment and published by Gathering in North America and 3D Realms in Europe on July 2001 for Microsoft Windows.
 Ports created later in the year for the PlayStation 2, Xbox and the Game Boy Advance were published by Rockstar Games.
 A Mac OS port was published on July 16, 2002 by MacSoft.
 There were plans for a Dreamcast version of Max Payne, but they were canceled due to the discontinuation of the console.
 The game was re-released on April 27, 2009 as a downloadable game in the Xbox Originals program for the Xbox 360.
 The game was also re-released in the spring of 2012 as a downloadable game in the PlayStation Store for the PlayStation 3 under the PS2 classics banner, Android and on iOS.